anichno/audio-command-bridge/Notes/Milestones.md

 - [ ] Request watch of target folder
 - [ ] Request files when notified via watch
 - [ ] Process files to text with whisper
-- [ ] Parse text to either task or note
+- [ ] Send text to Command Processor/Router

-- [ ] Basic API with reclaim.ai to add tasks
-- [ ] Basic API to push note to note backend
+# Stretch
-- [ ] Based on result of parsed text, send to appropriate target
+- [ ] Preprocess audio to text with filters/GPT